Bhutan by Grade: From Whirlwind Tours to the World's Toughest Trek

 The Laya Trek | Grade 7

-We think it’s fair to see that on a list of the world’s greatest treks, the Laya Trek is fairly high up there.
+We think it’s fair to say that on a list of the world’s greatest treks, the Laya Trek is fairly high up there.
 An iconic journey from Paro to Thimphu via Laya and the Punakha Valley, few other journeys combine such stunning scenery and impressive peaks with such a unique cultural experience.
 This circular trek takes you to Laya Village, the highest inhabited village in Bhutan, where you’ll meet the people who live there and on certain departures attend the Royal Highlander Festival, Bhutan’s most remote festival.

 The Snowman Trek | Grade 11